fluid-systems/SOFIRpy/docs/installation.rst

 Installation
 ============

-The latest version of sofirpy can be installed using pip:
+The latest version of SOFIRpy can be installed using pip:

 .. code-block::